jjalivermore/Game-of-Life-Simulator/README.md

 ## Getting started
 - Run Game_of_Life.py to start at the main menu
 - Alternatively import as a module and run main (accepts configuration file name to load as argument)
+- Main function returns two values: list of cell numbers and list of historical configurations

 ## Instructions
 - From main menu, choose starting configuration or options